Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Getting around on a weekend

-Airport to city centre, fastest choice
+Airport to city centre (fastest option)

-Simple weekend transport rules
+Simple weekend rules

 Tickets, apps and airport transfer details →

-The weekend food plan
+The weekend food plan (eat well without overplanning)

 The simple structure